yahirantonio/codes-wot/README.md

 # codes-wot
-basic program to descifrare codes from world of tanks blitz
+basic program to decipher codes from world of tanks blitz